 New Reno's the perfect example of both sides, really; let's create a huge casino town filled with feuding mob families, gangsters with Tommy guns and pinstripe suits, and porn studios where the player can sign up.
 WACKY!
 And EDGY!

 This is the primary reason why fans of the originals dislike the Bethesda sequel - it did the same thing (wackier and edgier) with every side-quest in the entire game.
 The first post-release review on No Mutants Allowed described the game as an amusement park set in the post-apocalypse, where each side-quest is just a ride with a different theme.

-Heavily averted with Fallout New Vegas which managed to largely win the hearts of old school Fallout fans by being basically what the original Fallout 3 would have been had Black Isle not shut down, plus basically being madeby Black Isle.
+Averted with Fallout: New Vegas, which managed to largely win the hearts of old school Fallout fans by being basically what the original Fallout 3 would have been had Black Isle not shut down, plus basically being madeby Black Isle.